Characterizations of amenability for noncommutative dynamical systems and Fell bundles

-In this section we relate the amenability of a Fell bundle to the nuclearity of its cross-sectional \Cstar-algebra.
-We start by giving an alternative proof of a Theorem of Abadie (see \cite[Corollary 4.13]{abadie1997tensorv3} or \cite[Corolário 3.29]{AbPhd}).
+As a first application of our equivalence theorem, we obtain highly non-trivial permanence results regarding the nuclearity of cross-sectional \Cstar-algebras.
+We start by providing a streamlined, alternative proof of a theorem of F. Abadie (see \cite[Corollary 4.13]{abadie1997tensorv3} or \cite[Corolário 3.29]{AbPhd}).
 Fix a Fell bundle $\cB=\{B_t\}_{t\in G}$.

 \begin{theorem} If $\cB$ is \Cstar-amenable and $B_e$ is nuclear, then $C^*(\cB)$ is nuclear. \end{theorem} \begin{proof} Let $\beta$ be the natural action of $G$ on $\bk(\cB)$ and $\cC$ its semidirect product bundle.
 Then $\cB$ is equivalent to $\cC$ and $C^*(\cC)=\bk(\cB)\rtimes_\beta G$.
 By \cite[Corollary 5.2]{Ab03}, $\bk(\cB)$ is nuclear.
 Since $\beta$ is \Cstar-amenable, \cite[Theorem 7.2]{BssEff_amenability} implies that $C^*(\cC)$ is nuclear.
 Using \cite[Theorem 4.5]{AbFrrEquivalence} we get that $C^*(\cB)$ is nuclear. \end{proof}